War flag

 A war ensign, also known as a military flag, battle flag, or standard, is a variant of a national flag for use by a country's military forces when on land.
 The nautical equivalent is a naval ensign.
-Under the strictest sense of the term, few countries today currently have distinct war flags, most using a flag design that is also the state flag or general national flag for this purpose.
+Under the strictest sense of the term, few countries currently have distinct war flags, most using a flag design that is also the state flag or general national flag for this purpose.

 History

 Sound trumpets!
 Let our bloody colours wave!
 And either victory, or else a grave.